What is a Habit?

 50. Explore new places: exploring keeps your brain active

 All the habits mentioned above impact an individual’s mental health directly or indirectly.
-The positive effects of these practices ensure a psychologically balanced mind and brain
+The positive effects of good habits on mental health ensure a balanced mind and brain.

 Benefits of Good Habits